lixmal/keepass4web/README.md

 # KeePass4Web

-An application which serves KeePass database entries on a web frontend.
+A mobile-friendly web application which serves KeePass database entries on a web frontend.

 Databases can be fetched from a configureable location (Filesystem, Seafile, Dropbox, ...).